Policy Learning with Adaptively Collected Data: Discussion

 \section{Discussion}

 In this paper, we propose an approach to policy learning with adaptively collected data.
-Our main result is that, in the regime where assignment probabilities are bounded below by a nonincreasing positive sequence, one can leverage generalized AIPW estimators to approximate policy value, and the policy that maximizes the estimates within a pre-specified class is asymptotically optimal with high probability.
+Our main result is that, in the regime where assignment probabilities are bounded below by a nonincreasing positive sequence, one can leverage generalized AIPW estimators to approximate policy value, and the policy that maximizes the estimates within a pre-specified class is asymptotically optimal.
 Our approach is built upon the semiparametric literature and does not require knowledge of outcome model.
-Particularly, when the assignment probabilities are bounded below by a constant, we recover the rate-optimal guarantees for minimax regret in settings of \textbf{i.i.d.} data.
+Particularly, when equipped with the knowledge of lower bound on assignment probabilities, our algorithm achieves rate-optimal guarantees for minimax regret.

 A number of interesting research directions remain open.
 A natural extension is to adapt weights $h_t$ to a smaller subset of policy classes, or further, the policy currently being evaluated.
 Here we choose $h_t$ to offset the worst-case variance in the value estimation (and thus constant over the policy class and for any data realization); as a result, the effective sample size may not grow as fast as the actual sample size.
-However, if one can adaptively choose $h_t$ with respect to the evaluated policy and the data collected, as proposed in \cite{hadad2019confidence}, it may result in sharper bound with improved effective sample size.
+However, if one can adaptively choose $h_t$ with respect to the evaluated policy and the data collected, as proposed in \cite{hadad2021confidence}, it may result in better empirical performance with improved effective sample size.
 Another potential line of research is to accommodate our offline learning framework to batch learning in the online setting.
-Most of the online learning literature that has established regret bounds is built upon functional form assumptions about the outcome model, while the generalized AIPW estimator does not require such knowledge, suggesting its potential to innovate in the area of designing algorithms for adaptive experiments.
+Most of the online learning literature that has established regret bounds is built upon functional form assumptions about the outcome model, while the generalized AIPW estimator does not require such knowledge, suggesting its potential to innovate the design of adaptive experiments.